 The Wonder Weeks is a baby guidebook turned baby-advice juggernaut that offers parents the promise of being able to predict and exploit a series of developmental leaps over the first two years of life.
 That promise is laid out in the book’s subtitle: How to Stimulate Your Baby’s Mental Development and Help Him Turn His 10 Predictable, Great, Fussy Phases Into Magical Leaps Forward.
 For over 27 years, parents have continued to be hungry to stimulate those magic leaps.
 The Wonder Weeks has been reprinted multiple times since its debut in 1992 and spawned a baby-advice media empire that includes apps, an online course, and emailed “leap alerts.”
-Even Pampers is leveraging the Wonder Weeks to give parents insight while using their new smart diaper.
+Even Pampers leveraged The Wonder Weeks to give parents insight while using their new smart diaper.

 As a parenting franchise, The Wonder Weeks clearly has staying power and unrelenting influence.
 But there’s a problem: The guide’s vision of child development is more convenient construction than scientific fact.
 Moreover, the man who developed The Wonder Weeks, Dr. Frans X. Plooij, has shielded his book from all sorts of questions surrounding the veracity of the underlying theory.
 He even went so far as to attempt to stop the publication of a study that challenged his work before he left academia.